jordankaiser/documentation-drupal/theming/theme-inheritance-with-base-themes.md

 * _Sites/\[site name\]/themes/\[theme name\]_
 * _Themes/\[contrib/custom\]/\[theme name\]_

-You would organized themes under _Sites_ in situations where you have a multisite drupal install.
-Otherwise they can go under the _Themes _folder.
+You would organized themes under _Sites_ in situations where you have a multisite Drupal install.
+Otherwise they can go under the _themes _folder.